“To be motivated means to be moved to do something.” (Ryan & Deci, 2000, p. 54)

 - “Intrinsic motivation involves learners being interested in what they learn and in the learning process itself” (Buckley & Doyle, 2016, p.
 1165)

-Intrinsic’ has the same origins as the word ‘internal’.
+Intrinsic’ has the same origins as the word ‘internal’, or ‘internal stimulus‘.
 When we have intrinsic motivation, our motivation comes from inside of us.
 We don’t need someone providing the promise of reward or punishment for us to want to do something.

 There are three main forms of intrinsic motivation: